 “Sec.
 105b.
 District of Columbia Public Schools Flexible Schedule Pilot.

-“In Fiscal Year 2024, DCPS shall provide funds to up to 6 schools at no more than $400,000 per school for the purpose of continuing or creating scheduling arrangements that allow for variation in the educators’ instructional calendars and formats on a daily, weekly, or yearly school basis while meeting students’ learning needs.”.
+“(a) In Fiscal Year 2024, DCPS shall provide up to $400,000 per school to 6 or more schools for the purpose of continuing, creating, or planning scheduling arrangements that allow for variation in instructional calendars and formats on a daily or weekly basis for the schools’ educators while continuing to provide academic instruction to students.

+“(b) By February 15, 2024, DCPS shall provide a report to Council that:

+“(1) Accounts for Fiscal Year 2024 funds spent and anticipated to be spent pursuant to subsection (a) of this section;

+“(2) Explains whether DCPS anticipates exhausting appropriated funds by the end of the school year; and

+“(3) Identifies schools that requested to receive funds pursuant to subsection (a) of this section but were not selected, and provides a justification for each school’s exclusion.

+“(c) For the purposes of this section, the term “educator” includes a principal, assistant principal, teacher, assistant teacher, paraprofessional, school psychologist or counselor, all school service providers, or any person who provides professional educational services or education psychological services at a school.”.

 Sec.
 4183.
 The State Education Office Establishment Act of 2000, effective October 21, 2000 (D.C.
 Law 13-176; D.C.
 Official Code § 38-2601 et seq.), is amended as follows:

 (a) Section 2b (D.C.
 Official Code § 38-2601.02) is amended by adding a new paragraph (5A) to read as follows: